 Solar is a booming industry these days.
-With an abundance of venture capital pouring into solar startups on everything from mega solar utility projects to home solar lease companies, it’s no surprise that more and more entrepreneurs are trying to get in on the solar game.
+With an abundance of venture capital pouring into solar startups on everything from mega solar utility projects to home solar lease companies, it’s no surprise that more and more social entrepreneurs are trying to get in on the solar game.

 However, another breed of entrepreneurs are trying to bring solar to the people who need it the most – the world’s poorest people in the developing world.
 While in the developed world, solar may seem like a luxury available to homeowners with extra cash to burn, in the developing world, solar can mean life or death.